philipposk/SalonMarketplace/README.md

-the SalonApp is a complete Beauty & Wellness Marketplace App

-A comprehensive iOS application built with SwiftUI for connecting clients with multiple types of beauty professionals, including nail artists, hair stylists, massage therapists, and spa specialists.
+The SalonApp is a comprehensive iOS application built with SwiftUI for connecting clients with multiple types of beauty professionals, including nail artists, hair stylists, massage therapists, and spa specialists.
 Provides a complete ecosystem for clients, professionals, and administrators.

 ---